 In Python 3 the original urllib2 package is replaced by urllib, which in turn includes several modules such as:

 So basically, if you are programming on Python 3.X, you can easily troubleshoot the no module found error for urllib2, by using the following import statement (import the modules you need):

 import urllib.request as urllib2 import urllib.error import urllib.parse

-Couple of folks pointed me to the following errors they got when trying to PIP install urlib.request using the Python package installer (known as PIP).
+Couple of folks pointed me to the following errors they got when trying to PIP install urlib.request using PIP .
 The root cause of the errors is that urllib.request is part of the Python 3.X standard package and not being delivered as an addon package through PIP.